 Even in a seller’s market, you don’t need to make it rain to get your offer accepted.
 By using pre-approval, an escalation clause, flexibility, an as-is offer, or a personal letter, you may not have to shower sellers with as much cash to close a deal.
 In this way, you incorporate strategy, flexibility, and some common courtesy to get a good deal in a seller’s market.

 Homie can help you buy your next home and pay less.
-With Homie, you get as much as $2,500 credited to you* to put toward closing, moving, or furniture.
-You can enjoy a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.
+With Homie, you can keep up to 50% of our commission*, and you can enjoy a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.
 Reach out now to learn more.